Attendance Area Adjustment –

 Schools will ensure that every child continues to receive the same level of care and service at their prior school and we have plans in place to help make this transition smooth.
 We also know that many families rely on services – either through the Free and Reduced Meals (FARMs) program, pupil personnel workers, or the many community groups that support our school communities.
 School administrators and staff will work with each school to ensure a continuity of care.

-- School administrators and staff in your child’s new school will collaborate closely with staff from the previous school to cover all considerations regarding class placement, accommodations, supports, and any other information that will help your child thrive in their new school.
+What to expect if your child moves schools as part of redistricting: School administrators and staff in your child’s new school will collaborate closely with staff from the previous school to cover all considerations regarding class placement, accommodations, supports, and any other information that will help your child thrive in their new school.

-- Parents and guardians will participate in the transition process and can assist the new school’s staff in welcoming and supporting your child.
+Parents and guardians will participate in the transition process and can assist the new school’s staff in welcoming and supporting your child.

-- Students and parents will have multiple opportunities to visit the school and meet staff before the beginning of the 2020–2021 school year.
+Students and parents will have multiple opportunities to visit the school and meet staff before the beginning of the 2023–2024 school year.

-- Your new school will host an open house for all new students and families, and will plan events, activities, and accommodations for transitioning students so they feel welcome and become comfortable in their new environment.
+Your new school will host an open house for all new students and families, and will plan events, activities, and accommodations for transitioning students so they feel welcome and become comfortable in their new environment.